4/5

 3. I get annoyed easily, but I also calm down quickly.

-4. If I'm not asked to do something in an amicable way, I won't fulfill the request.
+4. If I'm not asked politely, I won't do it.

 5. It seems to me that fate is unfair to me.